SerhiiCho/timeago-docs/docs/versions/v3/upgrade.md

 # Upgrade Guide from v2 to v3
 Timeago `v3` was a major release with the full rewrite of the library.
 It gave us a better and easier way to add support for a new language and improved error handling.
 This guide will help you to upgrade from `v2` to `v3`.

 I've decided to not include new features in this release to make the upgrade process as smooth as possible.
 I'll add them in the next feature release.
-The version `3.0.0` focuses on the package API changes.
+The version `3.0.0` focuses on the Timeago API changes.

 ## Breaking Changes
 - **Update package namespace**.
 Changed package namespace to `github.com/SerhiiCho/timeago/v3`